mnicosia99/dsci550-team/homework2/readme.md

     generate_fake_html.py
         script to run grover to create fake papers as html from the Bik articles as json

+#### Downloading the PDFs for all the Research Papers
+This code was used to successfully download all of the PDF for the papers.
+It will save them in your default folder for downloads and it will output file_locations.json to list the file name for each DOI and missed_doi.json to list any documents that were not found successfully after the many attempts made by the program.
+It also uses Undetectable Chromedriver to evade cloud flare bot detection and this will require a current chrome driver to be used.

+Requirements: os, requests, json, glob, time, selenium, undetected_chromedriver, chromedriver.exe, researchGate_id.py Additional Requirements: researchGate_id.py must be edited to add a valid user name and password (You will receive 1 email to notify you that your account was accessed but I have had no issue of the account being banned - even without undetected_chromedriver).
+The included chromedriver.exe is version 100.0.4896.60 and it may need to be updated if it becomes too old or does not match your version of Google Chrome.

+Example: <br/>

+    python3 get_pdf_files.py

 #### Extracting text from downloaded pdfs using Tika
 This code uses Tika to extract the content/text from each of the downloaded pdfs of the papers.